QuantEcon/lecture-source-jl/rst_files/fundamental_types.rst

 Here ``Int64`` and ``Float64`` are types for the elements inferred by the compiler

-We'll talk more about types later on
+We'll talk more about types later

 The ``1`` in ``Array{Int64,1}`` and ``Array{Any,1}`` indicates that the array is one dimensional (i.e., a ``Vector``)

 This is the default for many Julia functions that create arrays

 .. code-block:: julia